 Thousands were within visibility, every direction I looked.
 And I couldn’t get enough.
 Some were tiny like a lemon, others were the size of softballs and they felt smooth like a dolphin.
 It was easy to be mesmerized by their lackadaisical movements.

 I stayed in the water until my fingers looked like shriveled grapes and my back was certainly the color of a red delicious apple.
 But, the experience was worth every blister that was sure to be making an appearance tomorrow.
+Plus, it was an incredible addition to my list of the top things to do before you die.

 . . .
 Check it Off Your Bucket List . . .